 FAQ About Services for AAV Process Analytics

 The multi-wavelength UV-Vis detector, fluorescence detector, and multi-angle light scattering (MALS) detector monitoring nine angles are used.
-By using different detectors, detailed sample information is obtained in one analytical run.
+By using different detectors, detailed sample information is obtained in a single analytical run.

 The key parameters include the choice of stationary phase (column chemistry), mobile phase composition (e.g., screening of elution salts, elution pH), flow rate, temperature, and gradient elution profiles (e.g., gradient slope).